 The concept of ordinary residence was abolished for most purposes with effect from 6 April 2013.
 More details on ordinary residence are given in the Ordinary residence guidance note.

 Domicile is a concept of the common law whose origins have nothing to do with taxation.
 It is distinct from nationality or residence.
-It means, broadly, the place individuals regard as their
+It means,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.